webbhm/OpenAg_MVP_UI/README.md

 # OpenAg_MVP_UI
 Interface code for the MVP data - graphs of temp, humidity, etc
-  - Extract OpenAg_MVP_UI to the Pi directory
-  - Move the web directory to Documents/OpenAg_MVP/

 ## The UI is composed of several scripts and files

   - index.html is a tabed web page for displaying data.
 The code is simple and can be hacked to add more tabs and additional features